Whys and Wherefores | Installation | Configuration | Log Files | Tweaks |

 This is a generic description of how to set up a Tiny Core based web server.
 It has been updated a number of times over the years as I've chopped and changed between various thin clients as I've upgraded the software.

-The last time I went through this exercise I thought I'd see if I should change the Web Server software I was using.
+The time before last time I went through this exercise I thought I'd see if I should change the Web Server software I was using.

 Before I went any further I decided to check exactly what my hosting companies were using these days. browserspy provided a quick and easy way of doing this.
 At that time for this site it turned out to be nginx/1.4.6 (Ubuntu) but now is reported as Apache/2.2.3 (CloudLinux).
 The other site reported nginx but now reports as unknown.
 So at that time both were using nginx (engineX) but no indication of the version number in the second case.
 A quick check of the Tiny Core repository showed that nginx v1.7.2 was available so maybe a switch from Apache to nginx would be appropriate?